Funes

 • Complete audit trail — every state change is recorded, forever

-• Temporal queries — “what was the entity state on December 1st?”
+• Temporal queries — “what was the entity state on December 1st?”, with full bi-temporal control over record time (when the system learned a fact) and actual time (when it really happened)

-• Multiple read models — the same events, different projections for different use cases
+• Multiple interpretations — the same events, different ways to interpret state for different use cases

-• Safer refactoring — rebuild any projection from the event log
+• Safer refactoring — rebuild any state from the event log

 It’s the right choice for any application where “what was true then?” matters as much as “what is true now?”